TYPE 2 DIABETES . . .

 HYPNOSIS . . .

-As a Clinical Hypnotherapist I am often asked what hypnosis actually is, given that most people have an understanding and perception of their own.
+As a Clinical Hypnotherapist and Psychotherapist I am often asked what hypnosis actually is, given that most people have an understanding and perception of their own.

 I first discovered it forty years ago and was very, very wary.
-I was scared, fearful of doing something dumb, ignorant of the truth; I was on stage during a show where people were acting out the instructions of the hypnotist.
+I was scared, fearful of doing something dumb; I didn’t have a clue what it was, the massive benefits.
+Of course, I was on stage during a show where people were acting out the instructions of the hypnotist, you know the sort . . .

 Three decades later I stumbled on the truth about this amazing phenomenon and realised that my fears were totally unfounded.
 I discovered what it really was, closed my eyes and relaxed, and I have enjoyed every minute since.